Organization Profiles

 • Open to supporting faculty broader impacts research

-The NASCENT Engineering Research Center is hosting a Research Experience for Teachers (RET) program.
+The NASCENT Engineering Research Center is hosting a NanoSystems Research Experience for Teachers (RET) program.
 Each summer, science teachers from partner schools will participate in a multi-week program where they work alongside faculty and graduate students, participating in high-level research projects within the field of nanomanufacturing.
 In addition to the research component, RET staff and faculty will guide teachers to develop and teach engineering-based lessons that connect current research in engineering to K-12 science and mathematics curricula in the classroom, and promote engineering as an exciting career that allows K-12 students to apply their math and science education to real-world problems.

 The long-term goals of our RET program are to motivate and improve middle/high school student-learning in engineering and establish a collaborative partnership between our selected schools and NASCENT engineering faculty through inquiry-based experiences in nanomanufacturing.